-Table 6 shows that the County will have sufficient water system capacity through 2020.
-Therefore, LOS is expected to be maintained through 2020 and beyond for the portion of the regional water system serving the City of Doral.
+Table 6 shows that the County will have sufficient water system capacity through 2025.
+Therefore, LOS is expected to be maintained through 2025 and beyond for the portion of the regional water system serving the City of Doral.
 The City has an adopted 20-Year Water Supply Facilities Work Plan.
 The goal of the water supply planning process is to determine the local water needs, and develop sound and workable solutions and policies to meet those needs.
 The Plan references the initiatives already identified by WASD to ensure adequate water supply for the City of Doral.
 According to the State guidelines, the Plan and the Comprehensive Plan must address the development of traditional and alternative water supplies, service delivery and conservation, and reuse programs necessary to serve existing and new developments for at least a 10-year planning period.
+It should be noted the City is currently updating its 10-Year Water Supply Plan and Green Master Plan, both of which will contain a number of water conservation strategies, policies and programs.

-5-Year Level-of-Service Water Projects
+1. 5-Year Level-of-Service Water Projects